marcinofulus/iCSEbook1/school/source/basicProgrammingExpanded.rst

 Until now you have learned that variables has a name, a content, and a type.
 Now it is time to introduce a different type of variables:
 *lists*.
-What if we want our program to remember the names of all the students in a class.
-We can create one variable for each student, or we can create one variable containing all the students.
+If we want our program to remember the names of all the students in a class, we can create one variable for each student, or we can create one variable containing all the students.
 The latter is called a list and here is an example: